thecodeteam/training/accreditation/container-management-kubernetes.md

 # Pods

-Small group of Docker containers with shared volumes
+Small group of Docker containers that work together

 The smallest deployable unit that can be created, scheduled, and managed with Kubernetes

+Example: web server and a content syncer

 ![inline](http://upload.wikimedia.org/wikipedia/commons/5/5b/NCI_peas_in_pod.jpg)